alien-droid/StreamLine---Blogging-Platform/README.md

+# StreamLine

-A React-based blogging platform where users can write and update posts mapped to different categories, along with abilities to comment in the app.
+A dynamic React blogging platform for crafting and sharing content across diverse categories, with options to allow users to comment on different posts.

 ![image](https://github.com/alien-droid/StreamLine---Blogging-Platform/assets/77412085/2605e4c9-5628-42dd-920f-0e1d4a2ceace)